How to floss?

 - Lightly wrap each side of the piece of floss several times around each middle finger.

-- Carefully maneuver the floss in between the teeth with your index fingers and thumbs in an up and down, not side-to-side motion.
+- Carefully maneuver the floss in between the teeth with your index fingers and thumbs.
+Use an an up and down, not side-to-side motion.

-- Bring the floss up and down, making sure to go below the gum line, forming a "C" on the side of each tooth.
+- Bring the floss up and down, making sure to go below the gum line, forming a "C" on the side of each tooth (even the back molars — they need a good flossing, too!).

 A wide variety of products exist for people with different flossing needs.
 Flossing tools, such as a prethreaded flosser or floss holder may be helpful for people who are just learning how to floss, individuals with limited dexterity in their arms and/or hands, or persons who are flossing the teeth of someone else.
+These may also be good options for flossing on the go.
 A new generation of gadgets has also come along, including handheld floss holders and battery-operated ''power'' flossers.
+See which variety works best for you.

 Hope you find flossing to be fantastic!